 Interview / D. Eric Bookhardt

-The curator illuminates the centrality of mass processional performance in cultural identity formation—and its political and
+The curator illuminates the centrality of mass processional performance in cultural identity formation and contemporary artistic practice—as

 Claire Tancons is a New Orleans-based curator, writer, and researcher whose work in recent years has reached global audiences

 through a pioneering approach to large-scale performance.
 A native of Guadeloupe, in the French West Indies, Tancons has curated many

 projects over the last decade that feature novel artistic and curatorial ideas stemming from Carnival, civic rituals, popular movements,

 and public ceremonial culture at large.
 Among the most noteworthy were historically grounded mass processional performances presented at

 venues including South Korea's 7th Gwangju Biennale in 2008; South Africa's CAPE 09, the second Cape Town biennial in 2009; and Sweden's

 2013 Göteborg International Biennial for Contemporary Art.
 In 2008/2009 Tancons served as associate curator for the Prospect.1

 New Orleans international biennial, and last year she was invited to London by Tate Modern to curate a performance in Turbine Hall as